CT Fastrak

-CTfastrak (constructed as the New Britain-Hartford Busway) is a regional bus rapid transit system currently operating between downtown Hartford and Downtown New Britain station in New Britain in central Connecticut.
+CT Fastrak (stylized as CTfastrak and constructed as the New Britain-Hartford Busway) is a regional bus rapid transit system currently operating between downtown Hartford and Downtown New Britain station in New Britain in central Connecticut.
 Operated by Connecticut Transit, it is the first bus rapid transit system in Connecticut and the second in New England after the MBTA Silver Line.
 CTfastrak opened on March 28, 2015 after fifteen years of planning and three years of construction.

 CTfastrak services run on a 9.4 mi dedicated busway which runs on an abandoned railroad right-of-way from Downtown New Britain to and alongside the active New Haven–Springfield Line from Newington Junction to downtown Hartford.
 Eight local and four express routes operate along the busway and over on-street loops in downtown Hartford.

-CTfastrak is the highest rated BRT system in the United States, with a Silver rating according to the BRT Standard.
+CTfastrak is rated Silver according to the BRT Standard, along with the Van Ness Bus Rapid Transit and HealthLine.